OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### White-box Testing

-Check with the developers directly if there is any implementation to deactivate the clipboard.

 Search through the source code provided to look for any implemented subclass of UITextField.

 ```
 @interface name_of_sub_class : UITextField
 action == @select(cut:)
 action == @select(copy:)
 ```

 ### Remediation

 Possible remediation method: